Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Additions/ Substitutions

-- Instead of gold potatoes, you can use Russet or Idaho potatoes.
+- Instead of gold potatoes, you can use Russet potatoes or Idaho potatoes.

 Step by step instructions